Over 100 countries vow to end deforestation at climate talks

 Increased warming over coming decades would melt much of the planet’s ice, raise global sea levels and greatly increase the likelihood and intensity of extreme weather, scientists say.

 On Monday, the leaders heard stark warnings from officials and activists alike about those dangers.
-Britain's Johnson described global warming as “a doomsday device” strapped to humanity.
+Britain's Johnson described global warming as “a doomsday device.”
 U.N.
-Secretary-General António Guterres told his colleagues that humans are “digging our own graves.”
-And Barbados Prime Minister Mia Mottley, speaking for vulnerable island nations, warned leaders not to “allow the path of greed and selfishness to sow the seeds of our common destruction.”
+Secretary-General António Guterres said that humans are “digging our own graves.”
+And Barbados Prime Minister Mia Mottley, warned leaders not to “allow the path of greed and selfishness to sow the seeds of our common destruction.”

 Britain’s Queen Elizabeth II urged the leaders “to rise above the politics of the moment, and achieve true statesmanship.”